hamza15/GKE-Flask-HELM/README.md

 **Under Services & Ingress tab we can see our Service got created.
 The Load Balancer's IP is listed and we can use the IP in our browser to follow the routes <IP-Address>/will and <IP-Address>/ready to confirm our Application is exposed as promised.**

 ![alt text](images/service.png)

+### Best Practices:

+This repo covers the bare minimum to get started with GKE.
+A simple application built with docker and deployed via Helm.
+Although a good place to start, there are quite a few things that can be automated/improved here.
+The following is an incomprehensive list of improvements to this repo:

+- Build GKE cluster via Terraform/Deployment Manager (Infrastructure as Code).
+Store the configuration in a Git repo which allows you to release safer, consistent and version controled Infrastructure.
+- Build a CI/CD pipeline that can be triggered using a commit to this repository.
+A webhook can be created to poll this repo for commits to lets say the "develop" branch.
+The trigger would start the CI/CD pipeline, build your docker image and call help to deploy an updated revision of your application.
+Jenkins, CircleCI and GitLab can be your starting point.
+- Multiple branches can be created of this pipeline to deploy Production ready, QA ready or Dev ready application code to their respective GKE Environments.
+- Logging and monitoring solutions like an ELK Stack can be deployed as the complexity of our application grows and we need to monitor infrastructure and application logs.